xlladdins/xll/docs/Excel4MacrosA-D.md

 **DELETE.COMMAND**(**bar\_num, menu, command**, subcommand)

-Bar\_num    is the menu bar from which you want to delete the command.
+Bar\_num&nbsp;&nbsp;&nbsp;&nbsp;is the menu bar from which you want to delete the command.
 Bar\_num can be the ID number of a built-in or custom menu bar.
 See ADD.COMMAND for a list of ID numbers for built-in menu bars and shortcut menus.

-Menu    is the menu from which you want to delete the command.
+Menu&nbsp;&nbsp;&nbsp;&nbsp;is the menu from which you want to delete the command.
 Menu can be the name of a menu as text or the number of a menu.
 Menus are numbered starting with 1 from the left of the screen.

-Command    is the command you want to delete, or the name of a submenu.
+Command&nbsp;&nbsp;&nbsp;&nbsp;is the command you want to delete, or the name of a submenu.
 Command can be the name of the command as text or the number of the command; the first command on a menu is in position 1.

-Subcommand    is the command you want to delete from a submenu.
+Subcommand&nbsp;&nbsp;&nbsp;&nbsp;is the command you want to delete from a submenu.
 If you use subcommand, you must use command as the name of the submenu.

 **Remarks**